“Standing out in a world where everybody is yelling LOOK AT ME”

 - Establish convenience: Not everyone wants to spend their time maneuvering their way through Walmart’s cavernous stores.
 Small businesses give shoppers a place to quickly and easily get in and out with what they want.
 Mom-and-pop stores can use their small size to their advantage by making it easier for people.

 “Walk softly and carry a big stick” is a significant quote in that sometimes “Leading by Example” and not being the big personality in the room can get you very far in life.
-Now that we have many ways to get in each other’s face the backspin to success will be how each of us can leverage that interaction so that it brings “VALUE” on both ends.
-Being boisterous doesn’t work nor being a recluse, however if you bring value to others in your ACTIONS and not just your words you’ll definitely achieve success “Advocating YOU”…even if you don’t say a word.
+Now that we have many ways to get in each other’s face the backspin to success will be how each of us can leverage that interaction so that it brings value on both ends.
+Being boisterous doesn’t work nor being a recluse, however if you bring value to others in your actions and not just your words you’ll definitely achieve success STANDING OUT in a world that says…LOOK AT ME!

 Thank you so much!